The Pied Piper of Hamelin is unusual, in that it is both a fairy tale (a story with magical elements) and a legend (a story based on real events).

 - You could also have a mock civil suit brought against the mayor by the parents.

 - You have to study woodwind instruments when you read this story, though there are versions in which the piper is replaced by a fiddler.
-Artsedge has a nice music and science lesson on the subject.
+An Australian opera company has an advanced resource with interesting lessons for the music class.
+Try out recorders with a classroom practice book.

 - Pass out the recorders or kazoos and play “Following the Leader” from Disney’s Peter Pan with the leader playing a phrase and the rest of the students copying.
 Make the passages of music longer and more difficult as you go along, or allow students to take turns being the leader.